The Childbirth Center at Parkwest Medical Center

-Located on the second floor of the six-story Riverstone Tower, the Childbirth Center is comprised of 20 suites, a spacious nursery, and two operating suites.
+Located on the second floor of the six-story Riverstone Tower, the Childbirth Center is comprised of 24 suites, and two operating suites.
 Valet and shuttle service are available to transport patient and visitors from the parking lot to the hospital entrance.

 The center’s advanced communication systems, decentralized supply, and work stations are designed to position our highly qualified staff in close proximity to patients.
 Systems have been built in to ensure close observation of all mothers and newborns in our care.